Travel.State.Gov > International Travel > Country Information > Ecuador International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ecuador.

-Exercise caution when traveling to northern Ecuador, especially the provinces of Carchi, northern Esmeraldas, and Sucumbíos.
-U.S. government personnel may travel to the northern bank of the Napo River in Sucumbíos, where tourist lodges are located, an area approximately four miles wide.
 All other U.S. government travel to the northern border area is prohibited without prior permission.
-This region has a high rate of ransom kidnappings.
-U.S. citizens are not targeted, but have been kidnapped there in the past.
+This region has a high rate of violent crime.
+U.S. citizens are not targeted, but have been victims of crime there in the past.

 Crime: Crime is a widespread problem in Ecuador.